kyuhur2/python_project_framework/README.md

             additional_dependencies: [flake8-docstrings]
 ```

-Then install the hooks with `pre-commit install` which adds the hooks to `.git/hooks/`
+Then install the hooks with `pre-commit install` which adds the hooks to `.git/hooks/`.
 A more comprehensive list of hooks is available [here](https://pre-commit.com/hooks.html).

 # Project Layout

-The project tree of the most pertinent items can be described briefly in a tree like so:
+The project tree of the most pertinent items can be described briefly.

     python_project_framework/
      │
      ├── images/
      │   ├── git_concept1.jpg
      │   └── git_concept2.jpg
      │
      ├── environment.yml
      └── README.md

 # Notes